 It’s a big ask to expect ourselves to generously apply tolerance, patience and support to our children through their struggles, especially if we carry an ingrained belief that we don’t ourselves deserve empathy and support when we let others down.
 It’s so important to develop the patience and kindness towards ourselves that we aim to give our children.

 A commitment to non-punitive peaceful parenting, to bringing more empathy into your interactions in your family gifts your child with feeling more at peace in their minds and hearts more of the time.
 And to more easily return to peace within themselves when they stuff up, when tensions, challenges and conflicts arise.

 It was the realization at age seventeen that I pretty much had NO peace of mind, that it was a horrible, scary and confusing mess in my head and heart which started me on my path to finding peace.
 One day when pouring it all out into my journal it hit me that maybe, just maybe, it’s possible to not just aim to appear to be at peace, but to actually live with that feeling of being at peace within myself.
 This idea filled me with excitement and gave me the inspiration to start looking inside and getting really real about all those messy feelings.
 It took a lot of courage to feel what felt too hard to feel and sharing what felt too hard to share.
 My eldest is eighteen at the point of writing this (2015) and seeing how overall strong, proud and at peace he and his sister are makes all the hard work of changing patterns so worthwhile.

-First published in the Natural Parent Magazine, available in shops in New Zealand or Australia but can be ordered from anywhere in the world.
+First published in the Natural Parent Magazine, available in shops in New Zealand or Australia in 2015 but can be ordered from anywhere in the world.